Bartošovice v Orlických horách

 Bartošovice v Orlických horách (Batzdorf) is a municipality and village in Rychnov nad Kněžnou District in the Hradec Králové Region of the Czech Republic.
 It has about 200 inhabitants.

+Etymology

+The initial name of the village was Bartoušovice.
+The name was derived from the personal name Bartouš, meaning "the village of Bartouš's people".

 Geography

 Bartošovice v Orlických horách is located about 19 km east of Rychnov nad Kněžnou and 50 km east of Hradec Králové.
 It lies in the Orlické Mountains.
 The highest point is the mountain Anenský vrch at 992 m above sea level.
-The municipality is situated along the border with Poland, which is formed by the Divoká Orlice River along its entire length.
+The municipality is situated along the border with Poland, which is formed here by the Divoká Orlice River along its entire length.

 History

 The settlement of the area started in 1495, when Czech nobleman Jan Bartoušovský of Labouň bought this land with the right to establish a village.
 The first written mention of Bartošovice is from 1548.

 Between 1938 and 1945, the municipality was annexed by Nazi Germany and administered as part of the Reichsgau Sudetenland.
 After World War II, the German population was expelled by the Beneš decrees.